 Loïc Dubois

 PhD candidate in Computational Geometry at Université Gustave Eiffel, advised by Éric Colin de Verdière and Vincent Despré.
 I design and analyze efficient algorithms for geometric (and topological) problems.
 My focus is on representations of surfaces, and graphs drawn on surfaces.
-The manuscript of my thesis is currently under review.
-The defense is planned on September 26.
+I will defend my thesis on September 26; You may have a look at the manuscript, and the tentative slides.
 Starting from October, I will be a postdoctoral researcher at the University of Notre Dame, under the direction of Erin Wolf Chambers.

 some illustration